dadrus/jpa-unit/README.md

 }
 ```

-Irrespective of the used configuration, the `EntityManagerFactory` instance is acquired once and lives for the duration of the entire test suite implemented by the given test class.
-That also means one can test the behavior given by the JPA second level cache.
+## Basic configuration

+Irrespectively the JUnit version, the presence of either

+- an `EntityManager` property annotated with `@PersistenceContext`.
+In this case a new `EntityManager` instance is acquired for each test case.
+On test case exit it is cleared and closed.
+Furthermore the usage of an `EntityManager` instance managed by JPA Unit, enables automatic transaction management, where a new transaction is started before each test case and committed after the test case returns, respectively the method annotated with `@After`.
+The `@Transactional` annotation (see below) can be used to overwrite and configure the required behavior.
+- or an `EntityManagerFactory` property annotated with `@PersistenceUnit`.
+In this case the user is responsible for obtaining and closing the required `EntityManager` instance including the corresponding transaction management.
+There are however some utility functions which can ease the test implementation (see `TransactionSupport` class).

+is required.

+In both cases the reference to the persistence unit is required as well (e.g. `@PersistenceContext(unitName = "my-test-unit")` or `@PersistenceUnit(unitName = "my-test-unit")`).
+Thus, given the presence of a persistence provider configuration, like given above, the following examples implement full functional tests.

+Like in any JPA application, you have to define a `persistence.xml` file in the `META-INF` directory which includes the JPA provider and persistence unit configuration.
+For test purposes the `transaction-type` of the configured `persistence-unit` must be `RESOURCE_LOCAL`.

-### Control the behavior
+## Control the behavior

 To control the test behavior, JPA Unit comes with a handful of annotations and some utility classes.
 All these annotations can be applied on class and method level, where the latter always takes precedence over the former.
+JPA Unit follows the concept of configuration by exception whenever possible.
+To support this concept its API consists mainly of annotations with meaningful defaults (if the annotation is not present) used to drive the test.

-- `@ApplyScriptsAfter`, which can be used to define arbitrary SQL scripts which shall be executed before running the test method.
+- `@ApplyScriptsAfter`, which can be used to define arbitrary scripts which shall be executed before running the test method.
-- `@ApplyScriptsBefore`, which can be used to define arbitrary SQL scripts which shall be executed after running the test method.
+- `@ApplyScriptsBefore`, which can be used to define arbitrary scripts which shall be executed after running the test method.
 - `@Bootstrapping`, which can be used to define a method executed only once before the bootstrapping of a JPA provider happens.
 This can be handy e.g. to setup a test specific DB schema.
 - `@Cleanup`, which can be used to define when the database cleanup should be triggered.
 - `@CleanupCache`, which can be used to define whether and when the JPA L2 cache should be evicted.
-- `@CleanupUsingScripts`, which can be used to define arbitrary SQL scripts which shall be used for cleaning the database.
+- `@CleanupUsingScripts`, which can be used to define arbitrary scripts which shall be used for cleaning the database.
 - `@ExpectedDataSets`, which provides the ability to verify the state of underlying database using data sets.
 Verification is invoked after test's execution.
 - `@InitialDataSets`, which provides the ability to seed the database using data sets before test method execution.
-- `@Transactional`, which can be used to control the automatic transaction management for a test.
+- `@Transactional`, which can be used to control the automatic transaction management for a test if supported by the chosen JPA provider for the chosen database.
+Otherwise it does not have any effect.
 - `TransactionSupport`, comes in handy when fine graned transaction management is required or automatic transaction management is disabled.
+As for the `@Transactional` annotation, if not supported by the chosen JPA provider for the chosen database, the usage of these functions has no effect.

 All these elements are described in more detail below.